grandchild/linux_installer/README.md

   * `libgtk-3-dev`
   * `libglib2.0-dev`

-* If you want to edit the installer GUI layout you need to install [Glade](https://glade.gnome.org/) as well.
+* If you want to edit the installer GUI layout you should install [Glade](https://glade.gnome.org/) as well.

 ## Building the Project

-This project creates an installer *builder* (altough it can create test installers directly) with which one can create installers for customers.
+This project creates an installer *builder* (although it can create test installers directly) with which one can create installers for customers.

 To create the installer builder follow these steps: